Lasya6/RockPaperScissors/README.md

 # RockPaperScissors

 ### This project is a RockPaperScissors game.
-This project uses for loops and random classes basic concepts of OOPS.
+This project uses for loops and random classes and some basic concepts of OOPS.

 # Outputs of this project